Bloc/android-source/milestone_01_java/02_nuance/threads/README.md

 Open your command prompt and `cd` into this README's directory (threads).
 Extract the image downloading code found in Main.java to a separate thread class, ImageGetter.java.

 Allow custom URLs and a boolean option for whether or not the file should be launched after completion.
-Start an ImageGetter thread in place of the code found in Main.
+Start an **ImageGetter** thread in place of the code found in **Main**.

 After you've finished, compile your code by running the following command: